ubccr/grendel/docs/pages/https.md

     resovlable via dns.
 You must also set the `dns_servers` in the `dhcp` section to the IP address of your DNS server(s).

-For tesing with qemu, you can set the DNS server to be the IP address of the `tap0` device Grendel is listening on (as shown above).
+For testing with qemu, you can set the DNS server to be the IP address of the `tap0` device Grendel is listening on (as shown above).
 Then in the `hosts.json` file just include a host for Grendel so it will resolve itself like so: